lakshya-chopra/docker-gettingstarted/README.md

 # docker-gettingstarted

-1) Install Docker on your VM with the help of the following commands:
+1) Install Docker on your VM with the help of the following commands (only for Ubuntu and Debian Operating Systems)

   install packages: